P34br41n/P34br41n.github.io/_pages/Mobile/Android/basic-de-recompile.md

 #### Nice, but what is this good for?
 Well lets say you have to pentest an app and don't have anything but some random phone laying around.
-Your computer already has VMs inside of VMs and can't handle emulating another one, your frida hooking skills are meh at best and you notice that there is cert pinning in the app and adding a cert to your trusted store doesn't work.
+Your computer already has VMs inside of VMs and can't handle emulating Android on another one, your frida hooking skills are meh at best and you notice that there is certificate pinning in the app and adding a cert to your trusted store doesn't work.

-Well you're gonna have to either replace the the pinned cert with your own or patch the code that checks the pinned cert.
-Which is where all of this comes in.
+Which means you're gonna have to either replace the the pinned cert with your own or patch the code that checks the pinned cert.
+Which is where all of this comes in!